stackotter/delta-client/README.md

 Minecraft Swift Edition is an open source rewrite of Minecraft Java Edition written in Swift.
 It is only a rewrite of the part that allows playing on servers.

-Currently it uses no external libraries so the app is currently less than a mb.

 ## Roadmap

 - [x] Server list ping (reads server list from servers.dat)